AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/mailchimp-member.md

 ## Prerequisites

-Before you can connect [!DNL MailChimp] to Adobe Experience Platform, you must first retrieve your authentication credentials for [!DNL MailChimp.]
+Before you can connect [!DNL MailChimp] to Adobe Experience Platform using OAuth 2 refresh code, you must first retrieve your access token for [!DNL MailChimp.]
+See the [[!DNL MailChimp] OAuth 2 guide](https://mailchimp.com/developer/marketing/guides/access-user-data-oauth-2/) for detailed instructions on finding your access token.

-* *needing to be added to an allow list*
-* *requirements for email hashing*
-* *any account specifics on your side*
-* *how to obtain an API key to connect to your platform*

 ## Create a base connection {#base-connection}